outersky/netbeans-rcp-lite/README.md

 # netbeans-rcp-lite

-The original netbeans project uses ant to build, I just tried to remove all build magic and make it a simple maven project.
+A lite RCP(Rich Client Platform) for building desktop applications.

+## Why creating netbeans-rcp-lite?

+1: Netbeans platform is a very great product to based on.

+1: Make it a maven project.

+1: Simplify the module system in netbeans.

 ## build